Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

-Initially, the data is provided in the NetCDF format, which is the output of the WRFDA assimilation process.
-Subsequently, vertical interpolated from sigma levels to isobaric levels then save as a custom CWA DMS format.
+Initially, the target data is provided in the NetCDF format, which is the output of the WRFDA assimilation process.
+A vertical interpolation from hybrid coordinates (i.e., sigma levels) to pressure coordinates (i.e., isobaric levels) is applied.
 As part of the preprocessing steps, the data is converted to the Hadoop Distributed File System (HDFS) format.
-The preprocessing also includes selecting 20 fields (weather variables at specific height or pressure) as deep learning channels based on the advice of domain experts.
 Additionally, any missing or corrupted data points represented by "inf" or "nan" values are eliminated from the dataset.
-This leads to a reduction in the number of samples from 37,944 to 33,813.
+This leads to a reduction in the number of images from 37,944 to 33,813.
+See \ref{sec:architecture-description} for more details.

-Each sample in the dataset consists of 20 channels of information.
-This includes four pressure levels (500 hPa, 700 hPa, 850 hPa, and 925 hPa) with four corresponding fields: temperature, eastward and northward components horizontal wind vector, and Geopotential Height.
-Additionally, the dataset includes surface fields such as 2 meter Temperature, 10 meter wind vector, and radar reflectivity.
+To avoid over-fitting, we divide the data into training and testing sets.
+Three years of data 2018-2020 are used for training (24,154 images total) and 2021 is used for testing.
+Some selected dates from 2022 and 2023 are used for case studies.